-A further upscale of this separation process is currently being finalized.
+A further upscale of this separation process to 1000 mg Yb is beeing finalized.

 Another radiolanthanide increasingly finding use is Terbium.
 As Tb isotopes may be used for PET imaging (Tb-152), SPECT imaging (Tb-155), alpha therapy (Tb-149) and beta therapy (Tb-161) it is also referred to as the 'swiss army knife' of nuclear medicine.